techBeck03/hx-custom-c1/docs/ssh_keys.md

 # Creating SSH Keys (if not already configured)

 By default the storage controller VMs do not have a trusted public key defined for the `admin` account.
-You will need to SSH to each controller VM to using username and password initially to run the steps below.
+You will need to SSH to each controller VM using username and password initially to run the steps below.

 ## Prerequisites
-- ssh public key (creating a key is not described in this guide)
+- ssh public/private key (creating a key is not covered in this guide)

 ## Setting up the Keys